 Attitudes shifted quickly: Nine months later, global networking decision-makers regard 5G and Wi-Fi 6 as the most critical wireless technologies for their business initiatives (figure 1).
 And in the next three years, as physical 5G infrastructure is built out and 5G devices become more available, leaders expect the new technologies to become even more significant.7 It’s worth noting that executives now see 5G and Wi-Fi 6 as higher priorities than 4G LTE and Wi-Fi 5 (and older versions) in nearly all the countries we studied.8

-About two in five executives ranked Narrowband IoT (NB-IoT) in their top-three most important wireless technologies, although enthusiasm varies considerably by country—in China and India, three in five networking executives ranked it within their top three, reflecting higher uptake in those countries.9 As part of the upcoming 3GPP Release-17 5G specification, NB-IoT can play a role in organizations’ 5G IoT evolution strategy.10
+About two in five executives ranked Narrowband IoT (NB-IoT) in their top-three most important wireless technologies, although enthusiasm varies considerably by country—in China and India, three in five networking executives ranked it within their top three, reflecting higher uptake in those countries.9 As part of the upcoming 3GPP Release-17 5G specification, NB-IoT can play a role in organisations’ 5G IoT evolution strategy.10

-Others have noted the extent to which the pandemic has catalyzed change in the technology, media, and telecommunications industry, compressing what was expected to be years of gradual change into several intense months.11 Our study findings corroborate this: Half the networking executives we surveyed expect to boost their wireless networking investment due to the pandemic (15% report they’ll invest significantly more), while less than a quarter report pullbacks (figure 2).
+Others have noted the extent to which the pandemic has catalysed change in the technology, media and telecommunications industry, compressing what was expected to be years of gradual change into several intense months.11 Our study findings corroborate this: Half the networking executives we surveyed expect to boost their wireless networking investment due to the pandemic (15% report they’ll invest significantly more), while less than a quarter report pullbacks (figure 2).

-The primary stated reason for escalating wireless investment is resilience—augmenting an organization’s ability to address current and future business disruptions (figure 3).
+The primary stated reason for escalating wireless investment is resilience—augmenting an organisation’s ability to address current and future business disruptions (figure 3).
 After all, the pandemic will surely not be the last crisis companies face in the next several years.
 Consider the example of a major telecommunications company that deployed a private 5G network on a factory production floor to address pandemic-related challenges: Leaders were able to rapidly deploy safety use cases, such as scanning employees for face masks and monitoring smart badges to ensure that workers weren’t in close proximity for too long.12 And instead of flying in specialists to repair robots, managers outfitted local employees with “mixed reality” headsets so that remote technicians could guide them.
 A number of companies have been rolling out new wireless applications and services designed to keep personnel safe in the workplace, including solutions that use Wi-Fi to sense when devices enter building areas and real-time analytics to flag occupancy issues.13

 The pandemic may well be accelerating demand for novel products and services that rely on a more robust and powerful network infrastructure.
 Indeed, the number-two reason cited for increasing wireless investment is to create or enhance solutions that address new use cases.
-As a case in point, enterprises in China have utilized 5G in a variety of crisis-related solutions aimed at limiting personal interactions, including hospital robots that performed disinfection and medicine deliveries and driverless vehicles that delivered food and medical supplies to quarantined individuals.14 Companies have also leveraged the high bandwidth and low latency of 5G networks for telehealth, including remote medical consultation and diagnosis of COVID-19 and remote, robot-controlled ultrasounds.
+As a case in point, enterprises in China have utilised 5G in a variety of crisis-related solutions aimed at limiting personal interactions, including hospital robots that performed disinfection and medicine deliveries and driverless vehicles that delivered food and medical supplies to quarantined individuals.14 Companies have also leveraged the high bandwidth and low latency of 5G networks for telehealth, including remote medical consultation and diagnosis of COVID-19 and remote, robot-controlled ultrasounds.

 The number-three motivator for increased spending relates to a desire for better network security and data privacy.
-As the pandemic pushed more workers and their devices offsite, leaders may have realized they needed to invest more in protecting devices and data.
+As the pandemic pushed more workers and their devices offsite, leaders may have realised they needed to invest more in protecting devices and data.

-Networking executives recognize the importance of advanced wireless for their business success today and believe it will be essential to thriving in the postpandemic era.
+Networking executives recognise the importance of advanced wireless for their business success today and believe it will be essential to thriving in the postpandemic era.
 Four in five currently see advanced wireless technologies as very or critically important for their business—and the same number expect to hold that view in three years.
 Adoption is set to take on more urgency: One-fifth of networking executives view the technologies as critically important for their enterprise today; one-third say they will be critically important in three years.

 Backing up their strategic view, these executives are planning significant wireless networking investment over the next three years.
-Considering all the wireless technologies (such as 4G, 5G, various types of Wi-Fi) they expect to use over this period and the cost of devices (such as 5G smartphones), hardware/equipment, software, installation, and operations services (but not including costs for spectrum), our respondent organizations estimate their three-year spending at US$149.7 million on average.
+Considering all the wireless technologies (such as 4G, 5G, various types of Wi-Fi) they expect to use over this period and the cost of devices (such as 5G smartphones), hardware/equipment, software, installation and operations services (but not including costs for spectrum), our respondent organisations estimate their three-year spending at US$149.7 million on average.
 In our earlier study, US networking executives reported they would spend an average of US$115.7 million on their wireless investments over a three-year time frame.
-The higher spending estimate outside the US likely reflects the passage of nine months between surveys, as well as the catalyzing effects of the pandemic.
+The higher spending estimate outside the US likely reflects the passage of nine months between surveys, as well as the catalysing effects of the pandemic.

-The surveyed organizations are going all-in when it comes to adopting advanced wireless technologies.
-By design, our survey included respondents from organizations that are in the process of adopting 5G and/or Wi-Fi 6 or plan to adopt either technology within the next three years.
-In practice, we found that adoption is well past the planning stage: Two-thirds of respondents’ organizations are either running pilots or deploying Wi-Fi 6 solutions, while 58% are doing the same with 5G (figure 4).
+The surveyed organisations are going all-in when it comes to adopting advanced wireless technologies.
+By design, our survey included respondents from organisations that are in the process of adopting 5G and/or Wi-Fi 6 or plan to adopt either technology within the next three years.
+In practice, we found that adoption is well past the planning stage: Two-thirds of respondents’ organisations are either running pilots or deploying Wi-Fi 6 solutions, while 58% are doing the same with 5G (figure 4).
 Roughly another quarter are in the process of actively “preparing to use” each technology—for example, acquiring devices/infrastructure or identifying potential providers and partners.

 The third-most-cited use case for employee connectivity relates to IT administration and remote troubleshooting.
 For example, 5G is poised to play a role in remote management of workers’ mobile devices, enabling IT professionals to rapidly push data-intensive updates to a large number of devices.17 Companies are already using 5G technology to connect remote 3D designers and video editors to their high-end workstations back at the office, providing 4K-quality streaming and allowing them to perform CPU-intensive tasks from afar.18 A UK water company has been using a private 5G network to enable a “remote expertise” use case: As newly hired technicians encounter issues with equipment in the field, AR headsets relay the situation to experienced colleagues who guide the troubleshooting remotely.19

-Advanced networking also enables many new applications for machine connectivity—inside facilities, on campuses, and in broader areas such as shipping ports and international airports.
-For example, video surveillance in factories can allow human operators (or AI systems) to remotely supervise equipment in real time, and 5G can deliver the ultrareliable, low-latency communication needed to drive maintenance via robots.
-Augmenting a smart-factory floor with wirelessly linked IoT sensors enables massive streams of data about the performance and health of equipment, and analytics can predict problems before they occur.20 Companies are also using wireless technologies to connect machines directly to other machines—for example, in vehicle-to-vehicle safety systems.21
+Advanced networking also enables many new applications for machine connectivity—inside facilities, on campuses and in broader areas such as shipping ports and international airports.
+For example, video surveillance in factories can allow human operators (or AI systems) to remotely supervise equipment in real time and 5G can deliver the ultrareliable, low-latency communication needed to drive maintenance via robots.
+Augmenting a smart-factory floor with wirelessly linked IoT sensors enables massive streams of data about the performance and health of equipment and analytics can predict problems before they occur.20 Companies are also using wireless technologies to connect machines directly to other machines—for example, in vehicle-to-vehicle safety systems.21

 The huge amount of attention advertisers and news editors have lavished on 5G has undeniably overshadowed Wi-Fi 6.
 But both will have a significant role to play in the future of wireless.
 Unlike past generations of wireless, 5G cellular and Wi-Fi 6 networks will be able to interoperate seamlessly with one another and are widely regarded as complementary technologies in the wireless ecosystem.25 Standards bodies and wireless alliances continue to propose solutions for the remaining technical challenges around seamless interoperability.26